 - In the upper part of the Website Protection page, select the domain name for which you want to configure the whitelist.

-- Click the Bot Management tab and find the Allowed Crawlers section.
-Turn on the Status switch and click Settings.
+- Click the Bot Management tab, find the Allowed Crawlers section.
+Then, turn on Status and click Settings.